nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 # Type conversion

+Type conversion is the process of converting an expression from one type to another.
+It can either be implicit, in which case it is called coercion, or explicit, in which case it is called casting.

+## Coercion
-The compiler implicitly attempts type conversion when an expression's type isn't what it needs to be.
-Functions, operators and variable assignments all require their input values be of a specific type.
+Coercion happens when an expression of type *A* is used in a syntactic element which requires an expression of type *B*.
+For example, functions, operators and variable assignments all require specific input types, so type coercion happens in each of these.

-If the input expression's type doesn't match, the compiler will first attempt interpreting the expression differently, and then attempt to have the type converted at runtime.
-If neither are possible, a compiler error is raised.

-## Interpretation
-Some expressions do not have a well-defined type when considered in isolation.
-Numeric literals are a good example.
-The literal `1` is an integer of unspecified bitwidth and signedness.
-When it's on the right-hand side of an assignment to a `U32` variable, the compiler can safely interpret the literal as a `U32`.
+When type coercion happens, the following type conversion rules are applied:

-1. Integer literals can be interpreted as any signed or unsigned integer or float type.
+1. Expressions of any integer type can be converted to any signed or unsigned integer or float type.
-2. Float literals can be interpreted as any float type.
-3. String literals can be interpreted as any string type.

-## Conversion

-Even if an expression cannot be interpreted as a different type, it can often be converted at runtime.

-1. Integer expressions can be converted to any signed or unsigned integer or float type.
+2. Expressions of any float type can be converted to any float type.
-2. Float expressions can be converted to any float type.
+3. Expressions of internal type *String* can be converted to any string type.

+TODO try out with forcing type casting--see what the FF's think TODO require explicit narrowing casts? or have a compiler warning?
+TODO consider float to int conversion?
+TODO consider adding constants

+If no rule matches, then the compiler raises an error.

-There is currently no support for converting string expressions to other string expressions.
+There is currently no support for converting non-internal string expressions to other string expressions.

-if a rule no match, then no coerce

 # Operators